Laser Therapy For Pain Near You In Brooklyn NYC

-Cold laser therapy for knee painis provided by a provider in an office.
-A small handheld device is used to perform this noninvasive procedure.
+Cold laser therapy for musculoskeletal pain is provided by a provider in an office.
+A small handheld device is used to perform this non-invasive procedure.
 You must protect your eyes during the procedure because of the use of the laser.
 The provider (doctor, physical therapist, or clinician) will hold the device near your skin for about 30 seconds to one minute.
 The energy from the light will pass through the skin and into your tissues.

 If you are asking yourself this question: where can I find cold laser therapy near me?
 We have options.
-If you are in the New York area, we want to meet you.
+If you are in the New York area, you can always visit Pain Therapy Medical Care.
 If you are not, we suggest reaching out to your insurance to identify the best laser treatment for knee pain near you.

 What if cold laser therapy doesn’t work for me?

 If cold laser therapy doesn’t work for you, you should not be discouraged.
 There are many other treatment options for your knee pain.
 These include anti-inflammatory drugs, injectable steroid shots for temporary relief, hyaluronic acid treatments for temporary relief, physical therapy, occupational therapy, exercise, and, if nothing else, surgery to fix whatever issues or injury you might be experiencing.

 What is the process if I want to try cold laser therapy?

 If you are interested in seeking cold laser treatments, you should work with your primary care doctor or pain doctor for a referral.
 You should also confirm with your insurance company that this service is available to you.
 If not, you could be at risk for high payments for this service.
 While you likely won’t experience a reduction in pain right away, you should begin to notice less pain after receiving a number of treatments on your knee.

 Laser treatment for knee pain is a great option.
 Reach out today for a consultation and to identify if you are a good candidate for cold laser therapy for knee pain.